Compassion, Pity, Mercy

 When I was hungry, you gave me something to eat, and when I was thirsty, you gave me something to drink.
 When I was a stranger, you welcomed me, and when I was naked, you gave me clothes to wear.
 When I was sick, you took care of me, and when I was in jail, you visited me.……..For whatever you did it for any of my people, no matter how unimportant they seemed, you did it for me.”

 It’s easy to take the words hungry, thirsty, naked, in prison literally, decide we really don’t know anyone in our own circle who is actually hungry or naked or thirsty.
 But we are surrounded by people, even in our families who are both hungry and thirsty for meaning and purpose.
-People who are lonely, sick, and tired.
+People who are, especially now, lonely, sick, and tired.
 We are surrounded by people who long for what we can offer, a moment of blessing.
-So it may do well to ask, to whom am I extending compassion, pity, and mercy this Lenten season?
+So it may do well to ask, to whom am I extending compassion, pity, and mercy this Lenten season when our world faces this difficult challenge?